Butterfly Bush Care: When Do Butterfly Bushes Bloom?

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Learn when butterfly bushes bloom and how to take care of your plant, plus why some varieties are not appropriate for every garden.
+Learn when butterfly bushes bloom and how to prune and take care of a butterfly bush, plus why some varieties are not appropriate for every garden.

 “I have difficulty overwintering butterfly bush (Buddleia) and end up replanting most of them each year,” says Deanna Frautschi of Bloomington, Illinois.
 “Any tips for better success?”